No placement fee countries mean that this list of countries prohibits the collection of placement fees for their incoming Foreign Workers.

 Here is what we know so far about the list of countries that has no placement fees for Overseas Foreign Workers.

-NZ has the Wage Protection Act of 1983 which states that New Zealand prohibits the collection of placement fees or premium fees to any person in exchange for employment or for retaining employment in their country.
+New Zealand has the Wage Protection Act of 1983 which states that the country prohibits the collection of placement fees or premium fees to any person in exchange for employment or for retaining employment in their country.

 The Embassy released the advisory due to reports that numerous OFWs are charged with placement fees.
 It is done either by their licensed manpower agencies or employers in exchange for employment in New Zealand.
 Furthermore, the Embassy advises Filipinos to report such occurrences to them.